kartik-97/kartik-97.github.io/_pages/cv.md

 >>>>>>> 8e1bcfe22dc906dec44f28e103481f6ab3bb58bb
 * CERTIFICATIONS AND PROJECTS
-  * Google IT Support Specialist – Learned about all aspects of IT including LDAP, Windows PowerShell, Networking services, Security; AAA, DNS, DHCP, PKI and Cryptography
+  * Google IT Support Specialist – Learned about all aspects of IT including LDAP, Windows PowerShell, Networking services, Security; AAA, DNS, DHCP, Public Key Infrastructure and Cryptography
   * Introduction to Cyber Security from NYU – Learned about SIEM, SOC, IDS, IPS and understood key security concepts such as CIA and APT and developed an approach towards preventing and mitigating threats